opencv/opencv/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

 cv::GCompiled, these objects are closer to media players in their semantics.

+@note There is no need to pass metadata arguments describing the format of the input video stream in cv::GComputation::compileStreaming() -- G-API figures automatically what are the formats of the input vector and adjusts the pipeline to these formats on-the-fly.
+User still can pass metadata there as with regular cv::GComputation::compile() in order to fix the pipeline to the specific input format.

 # Running the pipeline  {#gapi_ifd_running}

 Pipelining optimization is based on processing multiple input video